by Jeff Milligan, Vice President, Customer Success, Web3 Pro

 NFT marketing strategy 1 – Drive positive PR coverage with creative campaigns

 Due to the novelty of the campaign and public curiosity, Taco Bell’s NFT story was widely covered in the North American PR news cycle.
-There were hundreds of articles, blog posts, and videos, and tens of thousands of link shares and millions of impressions.
+There were hundreds of articles, blog posts, videos, and tens of thousands of link shares and millions of impressions.
 From an earned media perspective, Taco Bell’s positive brand exposure was a mega victory.

 In 2022, there is still a window of opportunity for other brands to similarly capitalize on PR coverage with NFT marketing.
 However with time, as the idea of “pairing token ownership with a product purchase” grows in the public’s consciousness, marketers will need to become more creative to achieve such volumes of earned exposure.